-The colonoscope is made of flexible fibres which enable it to be moved throughout your bowel by your doctor or nurse specialist.
-The colonoscope also has a small light and a camera on the end of it which relays images back to a monitor.
+The colonoscope is made of flexible fibres which enable it to be moved easily through your bowel.
+It has a small light and a camera on the end of it which relays images back to a monitor.
 You may also have samples taken from some parts of the inside of the lining of the colon which will be sent off for testing.
-If your doctor finds any polyps in your colon, these may be removed too.
+If your Consultant finds any polyps in your colon, these may be removed too.

+You may feel bloated and have some cramping pain after a colonoscopy.
+This is caused by the gas used during the procedure and usually settles down within a few hours.
 If you feel that you need pain relief, over the counter medicines such as paracetamol or ibuprofen can be taken.

 Clear and easy to understand pricing for private treatment in a safe and comfortable environment, delivered by experienced and caring staff.